Supporting Embedded Content

 But to talk about where this argument comes from, or more generally to actually see downloaded images in our browser, we first need to add images into our browser’s layout tree.

 The HTTP Content-Type header lets the web server tell the browser whether a document contains text or binary data.
 The header contains a value called a MIME type, such as text/html, text/css, and text/javascript for HTML, CSS, and JavaScript; image/png and image/jpeg for PNG and JPEG images; and many others for various font, video, audio, and data formats.“MIME” stands for Multipurpose Internet Mail Extensions, and was originally intended for enumerating all of the acceptable data formats for email attachments.
 These days the loop has basically closed: most email clients are now “webmail” clients, accessed through your browser, and most emails are now HTML, encoded with the text/html MIME type, though typically there is still a plain-text option.
-Interestingly, we didn’t need to the image format in the code above.
+Interestingly, we didn’t need to specify the image format in the code above.
 That’s because many image formats start with “magic bytes”; for example, PNG files always start with byte 137 followed by the letters “PNG”.
 These magic bytes are often more reliable than web-server-provided MIME types, so such “format sniffing” is common inside browsers and their supporting libraries.

 Embedded layout